Sins-Repo/Scrapy-Dashboard/README.md

 My very first time using Scrapy and Dash.

 ### Overview
 Customer reviews are collected from a website using Scrapy.
 The data is then visualised and displayed on a simple web application built with Dash framework.
 Jupyter Lab is used.
+(For simplicity purpose, the analysis will be done elsewhere)

 ### Scrapy
 A Python library for web scraping